high protein paneer meal with dal and quinoa Indian recipe

 High protein Indian meals are gaining popularity among fitness enthusiasts, working professionals, and home cooks looking for balanced nutrition.
 Whether your goal is muscle building, weight management, or simply eating healthier, Indian cuisine offers a wide range of protein-rich options using both vegetarian and non-vegetarian ingredients.

 This recipe focuses on a high protein vegetarian Indian meal that combines paneer, moong dal, and quinoa to deliver a complete amino acid profile.
 It is ideal for a muscle building Indian diet, offering sustained energy, improved satiety, and better metabolic health.
+For more structured meal ideas, explore our high protein meals collection.

 Unlike conventional high-protein diets that rely on expensive supplements, Indian meals can achieve protein targets using affordable, locally available ingredients.
 This recipe is designed for PAN India households as well as the global Indian diaspora, ensuring simplicity, taste, and nutritional accuracy.
+You can also explore our 7-day Indian weight loss diet plan to integrate such meals into a full weekly routine.

 Ingredients (Serves 2)